Office of Institutional Effectiveness, Strategy, and Innovation

 This Office has provided leadership for Title III, Activity V: Strengthening Institutional Accreditation.
 Four major objectives are ongoing:

-Maintained an Office to Strengthen Accreditation Services for Philander Smith College's Institutional and Program Accreditation in order to increase institutional commitment to improving Academic Quality
+Maintained an Office to Strengthen Accreditation Services for Philander Smith University's Institutional and Program Accreditation in order to increase institutional commitment to improving Academic Quality

 Coordinated the preparation of the 2014 Institutional Self-Study for Re-accreditation by the Higher Learning Commission of the North Central Association (NCA), and to assist the program coordinators with preparations for re-accreditation for teacher education by NCATE, Social Work by CSWE, and Business Program by ACBSP.